• Room 02.053 - Student Hub

 Achievements

-Philip holds undergraduate degrees in Business Economics (BSc) and Philosophy (BA), and an MSc in Financial Economics, all from Erasmus University Rotterdam.
-He completed his PhD at Rotterdam School of Management, Erasmus University in 2016, where he was also a Lecturer in Finance.
+Before joining Queen’s, Philip was an Assistant Professor of Finance at Utrecht University.
+He holds a BSc in Business Economics, a BA in Philosophy, and an MSc in Financial Economics, all from Erasmus University Rotterdam.
+He completed his PhD at Rotterdam School of Management, Erasmus University, in 2016, where he also lectured in finance.

 Research Interests